holmesal/such-fame/README.md

 TODO
 ===

+* fix z-positioning issue
 * add rotational spring
-* handle clicks on circles in non-selected view
-* smooth project switching
-* bouncy post cards
 * add icons to circles
-* add springs to text/etc underneath circles
+* add springs to text/etc underneath circles (face on one of the circles?)
 * figure out where to add contact info
 * add buttons to posts
-* add your face to one of the circles
+* symbolize visited circles
+* write copy